-In enacting HIPAA, Congress mandated the establishment of Federal standards for the privacy of individually identifiable health information.
+In enacting HIPAA, Congress mandated the establishment of federal standards for the privacy of individually identifiable health information.
 Under the patchwork of laws existing prior to adoption of HIPAA and the Privacy Rule, personal health information could be distributed—without either notice or authorization—for reasons that had nothing to do with an individual’s medical treatment or health care reimbursement.
-For example, unless otherwise forbidden by State or local law, without the Privacy Rule an individual’s information held by a health plan could, without the individual’s permission, be passed on to a lender who could then deny the individual’s application for a home mortgage or a credit card, or to an employer who could use it in personnel decisions.
-The Privacy Rule establishes a Federal floor of safeguards to protect the confidentiality of medical information.
-State laws which provide stronger privacy protections apply over and above the new Federal privacy standards.
+For example, unless otherwise forbidden by state or local law, without the Privacy Rule an individual’s information held by a health plan could, without the individual’s permission, be passed on to a lender who could then deny the individual’s application for a home mortgage or a credit card, or to an employer who could use it in personnel decisions.
+The Privacy Rule establishes a federal floor of safeguards to protect the confidentiality of medical information.
+State laws that provide stronger privacy protections apply over and above the federal privacy standards.

 Reports to HIPAA Executive Board

 The UW–Madison HIPAA privacy officer will periodically report to the HIPAA Executive Board on the number and nature of the complaints filed and the resolution of such complaints, if any.

 Failing to comply with this policy may result in discipline for the individual(s) responsible for such noncompliance.

 Further, the U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR) is responsible for enforcing the HIPAA Privacy and Security Rules, and an individual’s noncompliance may result in institutional noncompliance and/or an investigation by OCR.
 OCR attempts to resolve investigations by obtaining voluntary compliance and entering into corrective action plans and resolution agreements.
 Failure to comply with HIPAA or cooperate with OCR in an investigation may result in civil and/or criminal penalties.